Here are our suggestions for hiring, directing and interacting with long-distance Voice Actors :

 Start by providing a brief description of who will be listening to the finished recording.
-This helps the talent form a mental picture of the audience they are speaking to.
+This helps the Voice Actors form a mental picture of the audience.

 Provide Descriptive Words

 Try using a one-to-five scale or an example to convey the level of emotion you want the voice to have.
-Or, tell the talent you want them to sound like a role: a story-teller, corporate professional or mom-next-door.
+Or, tell the Voice Actors you want them to sound like a role: a story-teller, corporate professional or mom-next-door.

 Provide Specific Examples

-Provide a sound clip of the voice you are seeking.
+Provide a sound clip of the voice you're seeking.
 Some voice actors can mimic voices, and if they hear an example of what you want, they can do what is possible for their range.

 Provide an Easy-to-Read Script

 Voice actors will appreciate a neat script in a 12-point font.
-Make it very clear what part you want recorded for the job.
+Make it very clear what part you want to be recorded for the job.

-Most voice-over talents will charge extra if they are asked to re-record due to script changes (revisions).
+Most Voice Actors will charge extra if they are asked to re-record due to script changes (revisions).
 Changes include copy errors, so always proofread your script.